Professionals working alone or in private practice must change defense methods to avoid cyberattacks of their small businesses.

 But in each case, we’ll describe general practices and point to important information resources.

-Any network connected to the internet is exposed to holes in their cybersecurity defenses.
-These targets can include any system that has an IP address or host name that resolves publicly in domain naming service (DNS).
+Any network connected to the internet is exposed to holes in its cybersecurity defenses.
+These targets can include any system with an IP address or hostname that resolves publicly in a domain naming service (DNS).

-Therefore, if your system uses a VPN, remote desktop protocol (RDP), or other access tools, you’re at risk of hackers entering your network.
+Therefore, you risk hackers entering your network if your system uses a VPN, remote desktop protocol (RDP), or other access tools.

 This section describes six major types of cyberattacks, their trends, causes, and effects on doing business in solo professional offices and practices.
 You’ll learn to recognize attack threats and how to reduce the risk of being a target.

-Smaller organizations including solo professionals and professional services practices are getting more attention from cyberattackers than ever.
-That makes ransomware a serious threat—the #1 threat in 2020—to small businesses.
+Smaller organizations, including solo professionals and professional services practices, are getting more attention from cyber attackers than ever.
+That makes ransomware a serious threat to small businesses—the #1 threat in 2020.

 Ransomware is a type of malware.
-It encrypts files on a device, making them and the system that relies on them unusable.
+It encrypts files on a device, making the system that relies on them unusable.
 Attackers demand payment (ransom) to give your access back.
-The hackers demand payment in the form of cryptocurrency, a credit card, or untraceable gift cards.
+The hackers require payment in cryptocurrency, a credit card, or untraceable gift cards.

 There are several ways that ransomware can get into your computer or system:

-There’s no preventing ransomware attacks.
-The best one can do is reduce the odds of infecting your computer or system.
+There are no preventing ransomware attacks.
+The best one can reduce the odds of infecting your computer or system.
 That means someone who’s computer-savvy must go through your computers, devices, and network, looking for vulnerabilities such as:

 If you get attacked, there are quite a few things you can do and others that you should avoid.